jerryxgh/c-conf/README.md

 # c-conf
-A general read config framework for C from zabbix
+A general read config framework for C from zabbix.